 Physical enrichment: Physical enrichment includes places to hide or sleep.
 Providing beds, boxes and tall places for cats will provide them with places to rest, hide and explore.
 Cats naturally like to seek the highest place to view their territory so they will appreciate a scratching post or even shelves.

-Occupational enrichment: Occupational enrichment is code word for toys.
+Occupational enrichment: Occupational enrichment is a code word for toys.
 Cats are insatiably curious and will love a variety of toys including ribbons, cat toys, feather toys and of course, cardboard boxes.

 Feeding enrichment: Feeding enrichment includes activities related to food.
 In nature, animals spend a great deal of energy and time searching for food.
 Making them do some work for their food is one form an enrichment that can be done by hiding treats or by using food toys.
 Providing variety to their diet is another form of enrichment.
-Grass is also a good supplemental food that most cats will enjoy.
+Cat grass is also a good supplemental food that most cats will enjoy.